 In This Issue:

-- New Jersey Appellate Division Affirms Summary Judgment Order in Favor of Lender in Foreclosure Action
+- New Jersey Appellate Division Affirms That Defendant in Foreclosure Action Lacks Standing to Challenge Assignment of Mortgage

 For the second time this Term, Sherman Wells has secured a victory for one of its clients in a case before the New Jersey Supreme Court.
 Julian W. Wells and Jordan D. Weinreich represented firm client Bank Leumi USA on an issue of first impression regarding the scope of the entire controversy doctrine.
 In a unanimous decision, the New Jersey Supreme Court held that the entire controversy doctrine does not bar a party who files a successful motion to dismiss for failure to state a claim from later asserting claims that arise from the same transactional facts.